For Some Inexplicable Reason

-For Some Inexplicable Reason (Van valami furcsa és megmagyarázhatatlan) is a 2014 Hungarian film, the feature-debut of director Gabor Reisz.
+For Some Inexplicable Reason (Van valami furcsa és megmagyarázhatatlan) is a 2014 Hungarian film, the feature-debut of director Gábor Reisz.
 It stars Aron Ferenczik, who portrays a young unemployed man, somewhat adrift in Budapest, as he tries to cope with a recent break-up, bickering parents, and his adulthood.
 It premiered at the Karlovy Vary Film Festival in the "East of the West" competition.